malhaouit/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

-# Python Project - Python, Almost a Circle
+# Python Project - Python is Almost a Circle

 ## Introduction

 This project covers various concepts of Python, including the use of classes, constructors, getters, setters, private attributes, special methods, inheritance, JSON and many more.

 **Note:** As a student at ALX Software Engineering School, and in adherence to privacy regulations and in deference to the proprietary rights of the curriculum owner, I am unable to share all the comprehensive details about the project and each task.
-For more information, please refer to the README file inside the [repository](https://github.com/malhaouit/alx-system_engineering-devops) of this project.
+For more information, please refer to the README file inside the [repository](https://github.com/malhaouit/alx-system_engineering-devops/blob/master/README.md) of this project.

 ## Project Structure